OISF/suricata/doc/sphinx/output/files-json-log-output/mysql.rst

-OPTIONALLY - if you would like you can add in the MD5 whitelist table and import the data as described here ( [[Filemd5 and white/black listing with MD5]] )
+OPTIONALLY - if you would like you can add in the MD5 whitelist table and import the data as described here :ref:`FileMD5 and white/black listing with md5 <filemd5-listing>`

-now you can go ahead and execute the script - [[Script FollowJSON]]
+now you can go ahead and execute the script - :ref:`Script FollowJSON <script-follow-json>`

 Peter Manev